Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Conclusion

 \section{Conclusion}

 We introduced and implemented a unified mathematical framework, under which recently proposed \vl \berts can be specified as special cases.
-We conducted a series of controlled studies within this framework to better understand the differences among several models.
-We found that the performance of the considered \vl \berts varies significantly due to random initialization, in both pretraining and fine-tuning.
-We also found that tested models achieve similar performance when trained with the same hyperparameters and data.
+We conducted a series of controlled studies within this framework to better understand the differences between several models.
+We found that the performance of the considered models varies significantly due to random initialisation, in both pretraining and fine-tuning.
+We also found that these models achieve similar performance when trained with the same hyperparameters and data.
 Notably, some models outperform others but we found that (a) single- and dual-stream model families are on par, and (b) embedding layers play a crucial role towards a model's final performance.

+Our fast-paced field rewards the contribution of new methods and state-of-the-art results \cite{rogers-augenstein-2020-improve}, which often contrasts with controlled comparisons and training multiple models for variance estimation.
+In this paper, we showed that several methods for vision-and-language representation learning do not significantly differ when compared in a controlled setting.
+This finding echoes similar studies of variants of LSTMs \cite{greff2016lstm} and Transformers \cite{narang2021transformer} that are not significantly better than the original models.
+Looking to the future, we recommend that new \vl \berts are pretrained on similar datasets, and that researchers report fine-tuning variance, in addition to their best performing model.
+We hope that our findings will encourage more controlled evaluations of newly proposed architectures for vision-and-language and beyond.